 Because blocked pores cause black and whiteheads, they can often be treated similarly.
 This means over-the-counter products such as benzoyl peroxide and salicylic acid can all effectively treat these two types of acne.

 According to the Cleveland Clinic, papules are solid, inflamed bumps caused by excess oil in your skin, bacteria, or hormones.
 Papules can appear red, brown, purple, or even the color of your skin.
 They often affect teenagers as they undergo puberty and hormonal changes but can occur at any age.
 Common treatments for papules include azelaic acid, benzoyl peroxide, retinoids, and salicylic acid.
 Your healthcare provider or dermatologist may recommend prescription medications if you have persistent papules even after recommended treatment.

 Pustules typically occur when an area of skin becomes inflamed or irritated or as a result of your body trying to fight off an infection.
 Pustules usually appear as small red bumps with white or yellowish centers and can be sore or painful to the touch.
 Pustules may show up on your face, neck, scalp, back, upper chest, or other areas of your body.
 Topical products used to treat pustules include over-the-counter acne medications containing peroxide, salicylic acid, or sulfur.
 It is recommended never to try and pop pustules, as this can damage your skin and lead to scarring.

-Skin disorders have been linked with emotional impacts such as poor body image, social isolation, low self-esteem and can also trigger levels of anxiety, frustration, and depression.
+Skin disorders have been linked with emotional impacts such as poor body image, social isolation, and low self-esteem and can also trigger levels of anxiety, frustration, and depression.
 Blue Ridge Dermatology is proud to offer medical and cosmetic dermatological services that can help you get the results you want.
 We are here to help diagnose your skin conditions and develop a personalized treatment plan that best suits you and your needs.
-For more information, visit our website or call our office at 919-781-1050.
+For more information, call our office at 919-781-1050.